jqspa/jqspa/README.md

   * `$container`
     * *jQuery object*
-    * Reference to the parent container.
+    Reference to the parent container.
 This is where the object renders its template to.

   * `__setUp( $element )`
-    * `$element` *jQuery object* of the renderables container
+    * `$element` *jQuery object*
+      * the renderables container
-    * Sets up the internal state.
+    Sets up the internal state.
 Then calls the init.
-    * **This is a internal method not meant to be called outside of the spa object.**
+    *This is a internal method not meant to be called outside of the spa object.**

   * `init()`
-    * Hold the starting logic.
+    Hold the starting logic.
 This must call `this.renderTemplate`.
 Default action is reading the template.

   * `renderTemplate( [context] )`
+    * `context` *Object*
-    * `context` *Object* render context
+      * render context
-    * renders the template to the objects container. **context** passed will extend `this`.context and be passed to the render.
+    renders the template to the objects container. **context** passed will extend `this`.context and be passed to the render.

   * `__delcare( context )`
     * `context` *object* new instance context